Food

 - can train and supervise other people who handle food to see that it is done safely.

-Food Safety Supervisors must be trained in specific units of competency and it must be done at a Registered Training Organisation approved by the NSW Food Authority.
+Food Safety Supervisors must be trained in specific units of competency, and it must be done at a Registered Training Organisation approved by the NSW Food Authority.
 The training can be done face-to-face, online, in the workplace, by correspondence, or a combination of these.
-Details of this requirement and a list of approved training providers can be found here.
+Details of this requirement and a list of approved training providers can be found here .

-For further information please contact Council’s Environmental Health Officer on Phone: (02) 4560 4444, Fax: (02) 4560 4400 or email council@hawkesbury.nsw.gov.au.
+Community organisations may like to contact Council’s Environmental Health Officer on Phone: (02) 4560 4444, or email council@hawkesbury.nsw.gov.au.

 Mobile Food Vendors